Blaine Bartholomew, PhD

 M.Sc. in Zoology (Population Genetics), Southern Illinois University Carbondale

-Research interests: Molecular mechanisms governing chromatin remodeling complexes and how they regulate transcription in vivo.
+Research interests: Molecular mechanisms governing chromatin remodeling complexes (SWI/SNF and ISWI) and how they regulate transcription in vivo using biochemical, genetic, genomic and bioinformatic approaches.

 Arjan Hada, Graduate Research Assistant